terra-ops/terra-cli/README.md

 There is a striking similarity to this project and Kalabox.

-We love the concept of Kalabox and the Kalamuna team, but there are a fey key differences:
+We love Kalabox and the Kalamuna team, but there are a fey key differences:

 1. Terra is designed for all things: local development, testing, and production.
 2. Terra is written in PHP & Symfony: Kalabox is written in Node JS
 3. Terra is the successor to Aegir & devshop.
 We hope to recruit a large community from those tools.
+4. Terra currently extends the kalabox/drush container to offer a container to SSH into.

+We hope to collaborate with them on as much as possible.